PTMahlangu/Hangman_game/README.md

+# Hangman Game
 In this game, the player must guess a random word chosen by the program.
 The player guesses a single letter, and if the guess is wrong, the player is one step closer to being hung by the neck.

-# Problems - Hangman
 * Use the `short_words.txt` file for the list of words to select from.
 * You can run the program using the instructions in *To Run* below.
 * You can test technical correctness by running the unit tests as in the section *To Test* below.